kelrenmor/farva/README.md

 library(farva)
 ```

 An example using the FARVA model to analyze the PHMRC data from Mexico City is provided in the [examples/example_phmrc_run.R](examples/example_phmrc_run.R) file.
 This code estimates the individual probabilities and the CSMF for a hold-out 'test' set of the data.
+An extension including cross validation to compare performance of models with/without age included as a covariate is provided in the [examples/example_phmrc_crossValidation.R](examples/example_phmrc_crossValidation.R) file.

 -----------------------
 Original work Copyright (c) 2019 Kelly R. Moran